Learn how the power of time can help savvy young investors grow an impressive portfolio.

 While many investors go in search of the magic double-digit stock gain, young investors shouldn’t overlook the power of consistent contributions to their retirement accounts—even if the contributions begin very small.

-A frequent complaint from Millennials is that they simply don’t have the excess cash to invest.
+A frequent complaint from young investors is that they simply don’t have the excess cash to invest.
 Using the example of Bob and Sally, let’s take a look at this misconception.

 Say Bob complains that he can only afford to put away 4% a month due to his student loan and tight budget.
-Assuming the same rate of return over 43 years and a 2% employer match, he will have $514,800 at retirement—still 8.4% more than Sally even though his monthly contribution was 40% less than hers and overall he contributed $103,000 compared to her $240,000.
+Assuming the same rate of return over 43 years and a 2% employer match, he will have $528,614 at retirement—still significantly more than Sally even though his monthly and overall contributions were considerably less than hers.

 Now, of course, investment returns aren’t usually steady like our hypothetical example and typically will fluctuate.
 But with enough time on one’s side, even small contributions can make a big difference to an overall retirement portfolio.

-Many Millennials are also unaware about Modern Portfolio Theory or the importance of consistent contributions in a tax-free environment.
+Many young investors are also unaware about Modern Portfolio Theory, which looks at how an investor can build a portfolio to optimize expected return for given level of risk, or the importance of consistent contributions in a tax-free environment.
 A Financial Advisor can also help explain asset allocation and diversification to help smooth long-term returns through bear and bull markets.

-But first and foremost, Millennials should use the tax-free environment of the 401(k) to put the power of time to work for them.
+But first and foremost, young investors should use the tax-free environment of the 401(k) to put the power of time to work for them.
 Often it’s the most important investment they’ll make for their retirement.